ls6/netlify/content/events/200/index.md

 We will start with six lightning talks (3-5 mins) (some in polish, some in english).

 The lightning talks will be followed by discussion panel seeded by question from you.
-We are collecting questions from now on and even during the meetup (https://sli.do/ code #AW200).
+We are collecting questions from now on and even during the meetup (https://sli.do/ ).
 Panel will be in english.

 ### Speakers / Prelegenci